Motobu Udun Tomb: Design

 The graveyard is divided into an inner (first) yard and an outer (second) yard.
 The inner (first) yard is the open area in front of the entrance to the burial chamber and is elevated from the outer yard by about of 1 m, which is similar to the Ginowan Udun Tomb.
 The height difference from the graveyard entrance (outer yard) to the front of the burial chamber (inner yard) is believed to represent the high social status of the deceased as a member of the royal family, and the high prestige of the Motobu Udun.

-The interior of the burial chamber has an arched ceiling, with an elevated ledge on each side, and a total of ten carved and decorated pottery burial urns for storing the bones (厨子甕 Okinawan:ziisigaami) have been confirmed.
+The interior of the burial chamber has an arched ceiling, with an elevated ledge on each side, and a total of ten carved and decorated zushigame pottery burial urns for storing the bones (厨子甕) have been confirmed.
 From the inscription engraved on the bone containers made of limestone in the center of the inner ledge, it is surmised that the remains of Prince Motobu Chōhei, the founder of the House of Motobu, and his wife are enshrined here.